 Counseling is an opportunity to meet with a skilled professional who listens to you in a supportive and nonjudgmental manner.
 The counselor hears your concerns, clarifies issues, explores your feelings with you, and helps you learn to manage problems more effectively.
 During the initial meeting, you and your counselor make a plan for treatment.
 If longer-term or specialized treatment is needed, the counselor helps arrange a referral to an appropriate treatment provider in the community.

-Students in crisis are seen regardless of session limit.
+Students in crisis are always seen, regardless of how many sessions they have previously taken.
 Walk-in hours are Monday through Friday, 1:45–2:45 p.m.

 Art therapy is offered on an individual, group, and community basis.
 Students can participate in up to 12 individual art therapy sessions, in which they use a combination of talk therapy and the creative process as a way to gain insight and work on emotional issues.
 Art therapy is also offered in the form of eight-week closed groups, in which participants gain self-knowledge through artistic expression.
 In addition, drop-in open art therapy studios are offered every Friday afternoon throughout the year.
 These studios are unstructured time in which participants make art for stress relief and self-expression.
 Other opportunities to participate in art therapy around campus are available during events and in residence halls throughout the year.